The Paddy Lincoln Gang

-The Paddy Lincoln Gang is a 2012 British drama film written and produced by Alistair Audsley, and directed by Ben Jagger.
+The Paddy Lincoln Gang is a 2012 drama thriller film written and produced by Alistair Audsley, and directed by Ben Jagger.
 The film stars Dean S. Jagger, Joseph DiMasso, Stephen Bridgewater, Amy Lawhorn and Glen Matlock.
 Principal photography began on 2 November 2011.
 The film premiered in competition at the 2012 SoCal Film Festival.

 Plot

 The Paddy Lincoln Gang are an emerging rock band on the verge of huge success.
 But their complex and troubled Irish lead singer is haunted by his own paranoia and suspicions that something is not right with the band, his manager or his girlfriend.